j0le/create-process-rust/README.md

 ### Example 2

-Here is an example.
 If we enter this commandline in git-bash:

 ```bash
 target/debug/create-process-rust.exe --print-args-only 'Alice asks: "How are you?"'
 'Bob answers: "I'\''m fine!"' --some-path /c/Program\ Files/Git